As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Related Work

-Neural implicit representations generally map a location encoded by coordinates via an MLP to a continuous output domain.
-Thus, an object is represented by a function rather than fixed discrete values, which is commonly the case \eg discrete grids of pixels for images, discrete samples of amplitudes for audio signals, and voxels, meshes or point clouds for 3D shapes \cite{chibane2020neural,Sitzmann2020Implicit} or discrete kernel weights for point cloud convolutions \cite{Wang_2018_CVPR}.
-Especially for 3D tasks like shape learning \cite{Chibane_2020_CVPR,gropp2020implicit,niemeyer2020differentiable}, modelling object shapes \cite{atzmon2020sal,chen2019learning,saito2019pifu,Sitzmann2020Implicit} or surfaces for scenes \cite{chabra2020deep,chibane2020implicit,jiang2020local,sitzmann2019scene} this concept is widely used.
-Apart from the continuous representation of the signal, neural implicit representations have the advantage of having a fixed amount of parameters and being independent of spatial resolutions.
-Moreover, neural implicit representation can also be used to learn 2D images for generating high-resolution data \cite{chen2021learning}, or learn 3D representations from 2D data.
-Particularly, in the currently popular field of Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf,yu2021pixelnerf} neural implicit functions representations are broadly applied.

-Further, \cite{ma2022hyper,MA2023102796} introduce Hyper-Convolutions for biomedical image segmentation.
-Based on the concept of Hypernetworks \cite{ha2016hypernetworks} they learn a predefined network consisting of stacked 1x1 convolutions to predict the spatial kernel weights with predefined spatial kernel size.
-Similarly, \cite{romero2022flexconv,romero2022ckconv} introduce continuous kernels by learning the spatial kernel weights which have the same size as the featuremaps with a Hypernetwork consisting of stacked 1x1 convolutions.
-Additionally, \cite{romero2022flexconv} learn a Gaussian filter on top to learn the spatial kernel size.
-Contrary to these works, we aim to investigate with our tool the effective kernel size by learning possibly infinite large filters \textbf{in the frequency domain}.
+\paragraph{Neural Implicit Representations.} Neural implicit representations generally map a point encoded by coordinates via an MLP to a continuous output domain.
+Thus, an object is represented by a function rather than fixed discrete values, which is the more common case, e.g., discrete grids of pixels for images, discrete samples of amplitudes for audio signals, and voxels, meshes, or point clouds for 3D shapes \cite{chibane2020neural,Sitzmann2020Implicit}.
+Continuous representation of the signal, i.e.~neural implicit representations, provide a fixed number of parameters and are independent of spatial or frequency resolutions.
+Moreover, neural implicit representation can also be used to learn to generate high-resolution data \cite{chen2021learning}, or to learn 3D representations from 2D data~ \cite{ma2022hyper} and \cite{MA2023102796} introduce hyperconvolutions for biomedical image segmentation.
+Based on the concept of Hypernetworks \cite{ha2016hypernetworks}, they learn a predefined SIREN~\cite {Sitzmann2020Implicit} consisting of stacked 1x1 convolutions and periodic activations to predict the spatial kernel weights with predefined size.
+Similarly, \cite{romero2022flexconv} introduces continuous kernels by learning spatial kernel weights that have the same size as featuremaps with a Hypernetwork consisting of stacked 1x1 convolutions and then learn to mask and crop the actual filter size.
+All their operations are applied in the spatial domain.
+To facilitate the learning of suitable filter structures, they replace the periodic activation of the SIREN by Multiplicative Anisotropic Gabor Networks.
+In contrast, our NIFFs directly learn the Fourier representation of convolution filters, i.e.~a representation in a basis of sine and cosine waves, using an MLP with conventional activations.
+Thus, we can efficiently execute the convolution in the Fourier domain with the objective of investigating the effective spatial extent of the learned convolution filters.

-In this paper, we leverage neural implicit function in a novel setting: we learn neural implicit representations of the spatial frequencies of large convolution kernels.
-This allows us to employ the convolution theorem and conduct convolutions with large kernels efficiently in the frequency domain via point-wise multiplications.